GuillaumeBal/bal.et.al.2011.salmon.bayesian.growth/README.md

 Description
 =============

-This repo contains some code to fit the Von Bertalanffy linked to the publication
+This repo contains some code to fit the Von Bertalanffy growth model developped in the publication

-*  Bal G., Rivot E., Prévost E., Piou C. & Baglinière J.-L. (2011).
+*  Bal G., Rivot E., PrÃ©vost E., Piou C. & BagliniÃ¨re J.-L. (2011).
 Effect of water temperature and density of salmonid juveniles on growth of young-of-the-year Atlantic salmon Salmo salar L..
 Journal of Fish Biology 78, pp 1002-1022. https://onlinelibrary.wiley.com/doi/10.1111/j.1095-8649.2011.02902.x

 Only the full model including both density and temperature as covariates is provided.
 The files organization is as follows: